awsdocs/aws-codedeploy-user-guide/doc_source/applications-create-in-place.md

-# Create an Application for an In\-Place Deployment \(Console\)<a name="applications-create-in-place"></a>
+# Create an application for an in\-place deployment \(console\)<a name="applications-create-in-place"></a>

 To use the CodeDeploy console to create an application for an in\-place deployment:

 **Warning**
 Do not follow these steps if:
 You have not prepared your instances to be used in CodeDeploy deployments\.
-To set up your instances, follow the instructions in [Working with Instances for CodeDeploy](instances.md), and then follow the steps in this topic\.
+To set up your instances, follow the instructions in [Working with instances for CodeDeploy](instances.md), and then follow the steps in this topic\.
 You want to create an application that uses a custom deployment configuration, but you have not yet created the deployment configuration\.
-Follow the instructions in [Create a Deployment Configuration with CodeDeploy](deployment-configurations-create.md), and then follow the steps in this topic\.
+Follow the instructions in [Create a deployment configuration with CodeDeploy](deployment-configurations-create.md), and then follow the steps in this topic\.
 You do not have a service role that trusts CodeDeploy with the minimum required trust and permissions\.
-To create and configure a service role with the required permissions, follow the instructions in [Step 3: Create a Service Role for CodeDeploy](getting-started-create-service-role.md), and then return to the steps in this topic\.
+To create and configure a service role with the required permissions, follow the instructions in [Step 3: Create a service role for CodeDeploy](getting-started-create-service-role.md), and then return to the steps in this topic\.
 You want to select a Classic Load Balancer, Application Load Balancer, or Network Load Balancer in Elastic Load Balancing for the in\-place deployment, but have not yet created it\.

 To create an application for an in\-place deployment using the CodeDeploy console:

 1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting started with CodeDeploy](getting-started-codedeploy.md)\.

 1. In the navigation pane, expand **Deploy**, and then choose **Getting started**\.